appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

 </dd>

-2. Create a function to establish a Websocket connection and send a message based on your endpoint requirements.
+2. Create a function to establish a Websocket connection.

 <dd>